 tXE: The LNG Injection Time of each LNG Quantity (hours), according para.
 10 of Article [68].

-The Minimum Gasification Capacity of an LNG User for each Day is defined as the sum of the Minimum Gasification Capacities of the LNG Quantities of the LNG User, for which the corresponding Temporary Storage Period has not expired.
+The Minimum Gasification Capacity of an LNG User for each Day is defined as the sum of the Minimum Gasification Capacities of the LNG Quantities of the LNG User, for which the corresponding Unloading Time has not expired.

 The LNG Quantity which is Gasified every Day on behalf of the LNG User and which the Operator is obliged to receive at the LNG Entry Point, is determined by the Confirmed Quantities of this LNG User as a Transmission User, as calculated according to the Chapter procedure [4] of the Code, without prejudice to the observance of other provisions of the Code and in particular the provisions of Articles [69] and [79].